-- 1) There are two types of probationary proprietary membership: - (a) There is a one-year probationary period for new proprietary members, calculated from the date of arrival of their horse.
+- 1) There are two types of probationary proprietary membership: - (a) There is a one-year probationary period for new proprietary members, calculated from the date of arrival of their horse(s).
 At the end of the year, the request for permanent proprietary membership comes before the Board and is decided on a case-by-case basis by a Board majority.
 The Board has the authority to extend the probationary period beyond one year. - (b) Proprietary members may be put on probation by the Board as a disciplinary measure for violation of the Rules or failure to fulfill responsibilities of membership.
-The length and terms of the probationary period are set at the discretion of the Board. - 2) The privileges and responsibilities of probationary membership are the same as for proprietary members, as listed above in II.
-A. 3. through II.
+The length and terms of the probationary period are set at the discretion of the Board. - 2) The privileges and responsibilities of probationary members are the same as for proprietary members, as listed above in III.
+A. 3. through III.
 A. 5, with the following exceptions: - (a) Probationary members may not vote.
 They may participate in informational polls of the membership that are not votes. - (b) Probationary members may not serve on the Board. - (c) Probationary members may not add their name to the second horse list.
+Omit (allows new probationary member to bring in two horses)